-Alaska, the largest state of the United States of America, feels like a world away from the bustling streets of cities.
-Having a unique history of its own with its spectacular landscapes and a local culture, which is a mixture of modern America and traditions passed down from local’s ancestors.
+Alaska, the largest state in the United States of America, feels like a world away from the bustling streets of cities.
+It has a unique history of its own with its spectacular landscapes and a local culture, which is a mixture of modern America and traditions passed down from local ancestors.

 People worldwide mainly seek Alaska and Canada for their natural beauty and the winter tourism that can only be experienced here.
 With Alaska being a state of the United States, traveling here for road trips and vacations away from city life is typical.